Contact our corporate or local offices directly.

 To view and edit the existing license Role assignments, go to Admin » Licenses in the server browser interface and select the Roles tab.
 Click on a Role name in the Roles column to see its User members, and on the right, its assigned licenses.

 The License type, the specific License, and the proposed Role Assignment are all selectable from drop down menus, which will be populated with a list of those currently available.
-In the below example image, 20 seats of a specific 50-seat license are being assigned to the 'Engineers' group Role.
+In the below example image, 10 seats of a specific 20-seat NEXUS design client license are being assigned to the

 The license assignment options include: